iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 This perspective on meta-learning seems to indicate that "true" meta-learning requires a rigid structure of multiple discrete tasks that is optimized over.
 However, in the invariance transfer setting we neither have multiple learning episodes, i.e., we learn over multiple data instances, nor any "meta-features".
 Also, adding a class to the dataset does not exactly constitute a new "task", even though knowledge of the nuisance transform is applicable.

-So is Zhou et al.'s experiment no meta-learning after all?
+So is Zhou et al.'s<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> experiment no meta-learning after all?

 Let's look at one of the original papers on meta-learning.
 In the 1998 book "Learning to learn" Sebastian Thrun & Lorien Pratt define an algorithm as capable of "Learning to learn" if it improves its performance in proportion to the number of tasks it is exposed to: